Technical child protection

 Content providers can formulate content that is harmful for development to comply with the law by means of technical age labelling (“Programming for a recognised youth protection program”), cf. Article 5 Para.
 3 No. 1, 11 JMStV.
 The precondition is that the site must be furnished with an appropriate technical label.
 Such a recognition applies to offers for persons “16 and over or 18 and over”.
-This regulation does not extend to content covered by Article 4 JMStV (illegal content, such as child pornography, or content illegal for minors, such adult pornography).
+This regulation does not extend to content covered by Article 4 JMStV (illegal content, such as child sexual abuse material, or content illegal for minors, such adult pornography).
 As such, recognition of the youth protection program benefits the provider only in relation to content that impairs development within the meaning of Article 5 JMStV.

 In the online environment, website users will not normally be able to see age labels.
 Instead, the provider records the technical label – i.e. the age-de.xml data file – in the root directory of its server.
 This file contains the age data that youth protection programs will then be able to read.
 Provided this tagging matches the joint standard age-de.xml, content providers will be in compliance with their legal obligations under the JMStV.
 Providers have the option of labelling specific subpages and sections of a website, or indeed an entire (sub-)domain, with individual age brackets, thereby ensuring maximum availability for their content, even when youth protection programs have been activated.